Strachu/RealTimeTabSynchronizer/README.md

 3. Execute build script:
 `chmod +x Build.sh`
 `./Build.sh`
 4. Done.
-Building artifacts are in a "Bin" directory.
+Building artifacts are in a *Bin* directory.
+The deployable server binaries are available under path *Bin/Server/Release/netcoreapp2.0/publish/*

 ## Windows
 1. Install Linux (or translate the `Build.sh` script to a script interpretable by Windows)